What Makes an Item a "Burglar's Tool?"

 In some states, even items of clothing that can be used to disguise a person or a person's fingerprints, such as masks and gloves, can be considered burglary tools.

-In many states, burglary tools are broadly defined as any tool, instrument, or other object "adapted, designed, or commonly used" to force entry into a building or commit theft.
+Many states broadly define "burglary tools" as any tool, instrument, or other object "adapted, designed, or commonly used" to force entry into a building or commit theft.
 In other states, the statute contains a list of prohibited items.
-Under either type of statute, the key is that the tool must be possessed in order to commit burglary, theft, or trespass, or force entry into a building or container (the requirement varies depending on state law).
-For more information on burglary and related crimes, see Trespassing Penalties, Burglary: Penalties and Sentencing, and Home Invasions.
+Under either type of statute, the key is that the tool must be possessed in order to commit burglary, theft, or trespass, or to force entry into a building or container (the requirement varies depending on state law).

 For example, a person who possesses a screwdriver with the intent to use it to break into a car could be convicted of possession of burglar tools.
 However, a professional welder who has an acetylene torch has not committed a crime so long as the welder does not intend to use the torch, or allow anyone else to use it, for a nefarious purpose.

-If you are charged with possession of burglar's tools, you should talk to a local criminal defense attorney.
+If you are charged with possession of burglar's tools, talk to a local criminal defense attorney or ask for a public defender.
 Any criminal conviction, even a misdemeanor conviction, can result in time in jail, a fine, and a criminal record, which can make it difficult to obtain a job.
-An attorney can help you protect your rights and obtain the best possible outcome under the circumstances.
+An attorney can help you protect your rights and understand how the criminal system works.

 DEFEND YOUR RIGHTS